Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Introduction

 Our contributions can be summarized as follows:

-\begin{itemize} \item We provide a large-scale behavioral characterization of agentic search from a reproducible search infrastructure (14.44M search requests, 3.97M sessions), offering an at-scale view of autonomous agents operating in the wild. \item We introduce CTAR, a metric for quantifying evidence-conditioned query evolution, and use it to demonstrate cross-step evidence reuse beyond the most recent retrieval. \item We provide practical design takeaways from the logs, including repetition-aware stopping, intent-adaptive retrieval budgeting, and cross-step context tracking. \end{itemize} We have released the anonymized logs to support future research and reproducibility, available at \href{https://huggingface.co/datasets/cx-cmu/deepresearchgym-agentic-search-logs}{this public Hugging Face repository}.
+\begin{itemize} \item We provide a large-scale behavioral characterization of agentic search from a reproducible search infrastructure (14.44M search requests, 3.97M sessions), offering an at-scale view of autonomous agents operating in the wild. \item We introduce CTAR, as a metric for quantifying evidence-conditioned query evolution, and use it to measure cross-step lexical traceability beyond the most recent retrieval. \item We identify candidate design signals from the logs, including repetition-aware stopping, intent-adaptive retrieval budgeting, and cross-step context tracking. \end{itemize} We have released the anonymized logs to support future research and reproducibility, making them available as a public HuggingFace dataset \chref{https://huggingface.co/datasets/cx-cmu/deepresearchgym-agentic-search-logs}{repository}.